General pool information

 The Iowa City Parks and Recreation Department operates three pools: the Robert A. Lee Recreation Center pool, 220 S. Gilbert St., the Mercer Park Aquatic Center, 2701 Bradford Dr., and City Park pool (seasonally), 200 Park Rd.

-Registration for the 2018 winter/spring swim lesson program begins Wednesday, Dec.
-13 at 8 a.m., both online and in-person.
-To read full descriptions of each level, check our activity guide: www.icgov.org/activityguide.
-Individual activity numbers can be previewed in the swim program chart, or viewed through the online registration system.
+Registration for the 2019 winter/spring swim lesson program begins Wednesday, Dec.
+12 at 6 a.m., both online and in-person.
+To read full descriptions of each level, check our activity guide: www.icgov.org/activityregistration.

 The Iowa City Parks and Recreation Department believes that every kid deserves to learn to swim.
 Learn more about the Swim Lesson Scholarship program.

-Aquacise classes are available at Mercer Park Aquatic Center and Robert A. Lee Recreation Center pools.
-Click here for Aquacise class information.
+Water Exercise classes are available at Mercer Park Aquatic Center and Robert A. Lee Recreation Center pools.

 Indoor pool facility schedules: